 Home

-Tags Projects About License
+Tags Projects About

-Dive into Spark memory
+Deep Dive into Spark Memory Management

-Dive into Spark memory
+Deep Dive into Spark Memory Management

 Apache Spark is a distributed computing engine.
 Its main feature is the ability to perform computations in memory.
 Hence, it is obvious that memory management plays a very important role in the whole system.